 Well, the requirement of gig workers is not just limited to these; it’s widespread in most of the sectors.
 For instance, photography as a job role, to a great extent, has always been into the gig model of the economy.
 Any organization (unless it’s a photography business) tend to hire photographers temporarily only when they need them, be it for any fest or hackathons or anything of that sort.
 What it means is that the role of the gig workforce comes into existence only when there is clearly defined work requirement and there are people with great expertise.

 In this fast-moving world, new skills are getting introduced regularly.
 And the organizational structure is progressively moving towards having much more defined job roles.
 The mixture of both is the reason why the economy is increasingly shifting towards the gig model.

-Here’s a framework that clearly describes the region of presence and growth of gig workforce.
+Here’s a framework that clearly describes the region of presence and growth of the gig workforce.
 The framework constitutes two essential parameters, which are the backbone of a contingent workforce.
-Higher magnitude of these parameters clearly depicts that the massive chunk of gig workers lie in this region and will continue to propel, going forward.
+A higher magnitude of these parameters clearly depicts that the massive chunk of gig workers lies in this region and will continue to propel, going forward.

 Millions of people choose temporary work to supplement their income by choice, though it’s not a necessity.
 It might be surprising to know that employers as much drive the gig economy as it is by the individuals who choose to have an alternate work life.
 It’s on the employers to pick a suitable candidate to perform particular tasks temporarily.

 While companies are hooking onto this model as it causes them to get an agile workforce, diminish cost, and develop faster.
 In addition to this, this also aids them to avoid inevitable hassles like promotions, management, infrastructure, etc. With all these benefits at the disposal, there are several challenges that businesses deal with while working with the contingent workforce.